Honors in Psychology

-- Be a student in the Honors College
+- be a student in the Honors College

-- Complete an Honors thesis (more information on this below)
+- complete an Honors thesis (more information on this below)

-- Maintain a GPA of 3.5 overall and in Psychology and complete all other requirements for the BS in Psychology.
+- maintain a GPA of 3.5 overall and in psychology and complete all other requirements for the BS in psychology

-View the application for Honors in Psychology.
+View the application for Honors in Psychology [PDF].

 Completing an Honors Thesis in Psychology

-An Honors thesis is a research project that you design, run, write up, and defend like a Masters thesis under the supervision of a faculty mentor.
-An Honors Thesis provides an opportunity to do your own research, learn about an area in an in-depth way, and get to work closely with a professor in the Department of Psychology.
-Completing an Honors Thesis is a great way to make your application to graduate or professional school stand out.
+An Honors thesis is a research project that you design, run, write up and defend like a Masters thesis under the supervision of a faculty mentor.
+An Honors thesis provides an opportunity to do your own research, learn about an area in an in-depth way and get to work closely with a professor in the Department of Psychology.
+Completing an Honors thesis is a great way to make your application to graduate or professional school stand out.

-Students generally start work on their Honors Thesis during the Spring semester of their junior year, and continue throughout their senior year.
-During this time you would sign up for the three-course sequence: PSYC 497, PSYC 498, and PSYC 499.
+Students generally start work on their Honors thesis during the spring semester of their junior year, and continue throughout their senior year.
+During this time you would sign up for the three-course sequence: PSYC 497, PSYC 498 and PSYC 499.

-The first step in preparing to do an Honors Thesis is to find a faculty member willing to be a mentor for your thesis project.
-The best way to do this is to get involved with research before the Spring of your junior year by doing a Research Internship (PSYC 494) or Independent Study (PSYC 492).
+The first step in preparing to do an Honors thesis is to find a faculty member willing to be a mentor for your thesis project.
+The best way to do this is to get involved with research before the spring of your junior year by doing a Research Internship (PSYC 494) or Independent Study (PSYC 492).
 This way, you can explore an area of research that interests you, and a professor will get to know your work.

-For more information, contact Dr. Wendy Kliewer.
+For more information, contact Dr. Michael Southam-Gerow.